 \subsection{Article organization}

-In \cref{sec:n3,sec:n3-polar} we examine parabola-inscribed Poncelet triangles and their polar family, deriving closure conditions, and expressions for many of their triangle center loci.
+In \cref{sec:n3,sec:n3-polar} we examine parabola-inscribed Poncelet triangles (as well as its polar polygons with respect to the parabola), deriving closure conditions and expressions for many of its their triangle center loci.
 In \cref{sec:n4,sec:n5,sec:n6} we derive geometric closure conditions for $N=4,5,6$ families, respectively, detecting the abovementioned pattern for the loci of their centroids (as well as in the polar family), followed by conjectured generalizations in \cref{sec:generalize}.
-In \cref{sec:conserved} we describe a new quantity conserved by parabola-inscribed family (and variations thereof).
+In \cref{sec:conserved} we describe a new quantity conserved by the parabola-inscribed family (and variations thereof).

 In \cref{app:vtx} we provide explicit parametrizations for the vertices of both the $N=3$ and $N=4$ families, as well as their respective polar families.
 In \cref{app:bic} we explore the relation of parabola-inscribed families with the traditional bicentric family.